Prepare now for potential SEC updates to human capital reporting that could include diversity and inclusion

 The right data can help companies do everything from optimizing business processes to understanding the workforce on a deeper level — and it’s essential to effective HCM efforts.

 HCM reporting is largely being driven by the reaction from internal and external stakeholders.
-And while disclosure had been optional, in 2020, the SEC amended its disclosure requirements relating to the description of the business, legal proceedings and risk factors.
+In 2020, when disclosures were still optional, the SEC amended its disclosure requirements relating to the description of the business, legal proceedings and risk factors.
 The final rules require registrants to describe certain aspects of their human capital resources within the overall framework of principles-based disclosures.
-Any human capital disclosures should be supported by effective controls and procedures, showing that the movement toward a data-driven approach has started — and will continue to evolve in preparation of expected disclosure updates.
+Any human capital disclosures should be supported by effective controls and procedures, showing that the movement toward a data-driven approach has started, and will continue to evolve in preparation of expected disclosure updates.

 Companies face a few key challenges when it comes to measuring, reporting and gaining deeper insights from data.
 For instance, in terms of ESG reporting, there is often no consensus on what metrics to report.
 Companies also frequently lack a standardized reporting process, controls and quality data, and reporting is mostly manual.